Canada’s Public Service Digital Leadership

 About the project: In a landscape of ‘Digital Darwinism’ the Government of Canada is adapting continuously to meet – or exceed – the expectations of Canadians.
 However, digital transformation in government raises unique challenges due to its size and structure.
-The Public Policy Forum and Amazon Web Services Institute are collaborating to recommend how government can ensure it has a digitally skilled workforce and leadership with the skills to implement transformational technologies.
-The project builds on the priorities that were identified by a roundtable of senior leaders in November 2017 and two workshops on data strategy and workforce development in June 2018.
-This project will result in a report on digital skills and leadership, including a focus on equity and inclusion, by Dr. Wendy Cukier, Professor of Entrepreneurship and Strategy and Founder of the Diversity Institute at Ryerson University.
-Findings will be validated at a roundtable of leaders from government and industry in January 2019 and launched publicly in February.
+The Public Policy Forum and Amazon Web Services Institute collaborated to recommend how government can ensure it has a digitally skilled workforce and leadership with the skills to implement transformational technologies.
+The project built on the priorities that were identified by a roundtable of senior leaders in November 2017 and two workshops on data strategy and workforce development in June 2018.
+The project resulted in a report on digital skills and leadership, including a focus on equity and inclusion by Dr. Wendy Cukier, Professor of Entrepreneurship and Strategy and Founder of the Diversity Institute at Ryerson University.
+Findings were validated at a roundtable of leaders from government and industry in January 2019.

 Methodology: Identify key digital transformation issues with senior leaders in government; engage a small working group composed of senior federal public servants (director general and above), academics, technology firms and consultancies with successful track records implementing technological transformations in the public service; policy paper; paper validation at a roundtable.